nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 1. Padding.
 "Modern techniques such as Optimal Asymmetric Encryption Padding (OAEP) for padding RSA messages are specified and standardized in Public
    Key Cryptography Standard #1 (PKCS #1)." [^pkcs] [^pkcs-rfq-8017] [^crypto-textbook]
 1. Additional security concerns can be found in many places, a few being [^7] [^8] and [^crypto-textbook]
-1. Wikipedia lists a huge number of attacks available in general: https://en.wikipedia.org/wiki/Category:Cryptographic_attacks as well as a competition initiated by RSA themselves.
-The RSA Factoring challenge: https://en.wikipedia.org/wiki/RSA_Factoring_Challenge.
+1. Wikipedia lists a huge number of attacks available in general: [Cryptographic_attacks)](https://en.wikipedia.org/wiki/Category:Cryptographic_attacks) as well as a competition initiated by RSA themselves.
+The RSA Factoring challenge: [RSA_Factoring_Challenge](https://en.wikipedia.org/wiki/RSA_Factoring_Challenge).
-1. https://en.wikipedia.org/wiki/RSA_numbers are a result of this challenge.
-You can see the numbers here and try to factorise some of them: https://www.ontko.com/pub/rayo/primes/rsa_fact.html.
+1. [RSA_numbers](https://en.wikipedia.org/wiki/RSA_numbers) are the numbers put up for factorising as a result of this challenge.
+You can see the numbers here and try to factorise some of them: [RSA factorising challenge numbers](https://www.ontko.com/pub/rayo/primes/rsa_fact.html).
 Good luck!

 ## References